Floydlang/floyd/docs/floyd_speak.md

-# CONCEPT: SOFTWARE-SYSTEM
+# CONCEPT: SOFTWARE-SYSTEM & CONTAINER-DEF

-This keyword is part of Floyd Systems -- a way to define how all the containers and components and processes are interfacting.
+These mechanisms are part of Floyd Systems -- defines how all the containers and components and processes are interacting, how concurrency is handled and so on.

 ```
 software-system {